ashutoshmjain/gita/src/mathuraChap01.md

 </div>

-Saddened to the core, and unaware that the young widow was carrying, `Bramhrishi Vaśiṣṭha` tried to end his life.
+Saddened to the core, and unaware that the young widow was carrying `Parāśara`, `Bramhrishi Vaśiṣṭha` tried to end his life.
 He miraculously survived three attempts.
 Probably Gods wanted to extend his life to ensure unborn `Parāśara` had a chance at life.

 **And more importantly, to save humanity from the loss of the 'knowledge' that was locked in `Bramhrishi's` mind, for there was no written text.**

 ## 1.1
 ---

 If we think of  modern civilization as a  long train , then what `Vaśiṣṭha` had staged [^whoIsVas] were ‘literally’ the wheel-assembly.
 Hard to coalesce and even harder to decrypt Neolithic knowledge - agriculture, mining, metallurgy, transport, to name a few — down to the very meaning of five elements.
-Pieces of entire wisdom were sharded in the collective memory of congregation as "methods" to accomplish complex tasks.
+Pieces of entire wisdom were sharded in the collective memory of congregation (`Ashrama`), as "methods" to accomplish complex tasks.
 Particularly one hundred  skills that were deemed magical.

-For example, it was hard for a forest dweller to fathom a metal as strong as iron, could be extracted burning a special type of mud in big fire (furnace).
-Those who didn't believe in such a miracle could visit the congregation to see the proof first hand.
+> For example, it was hard for a forest dweller to fathom a metal as strong as iron, could be extracted burning a special type of mud in big fire (furnace) - a gift of Sun - most prominent of all deities.
+Those who didn't believe in such a miracle could visit the congregation to see the proof first hand - the magic of Sun god.

 In essence these 100 skills were the first set of "qualified" truths.
 Their authenticity as much as the Sun shows up every day in pretty much same size while the Moon grows to get full for fifteen nights  - and then it diminishes.
 One of the reason people said "hundred sons" were taken that fateful morning was - each of them owned one skill stream.
 The owner of a skill stream was called `Aacharya`.

 <div style="padding-left:40px;font-size:0.9em;">